-Fujian and Taiwanese varieties of oolong are of a particularly high quality.
+Fujian and Taiwanese varieties of oolong are of particularly high quality.
 Taiwan’s Highland or High Mountain Oolong, known for its natural subtle sweetness, is among the most popular varieties.

 The tea ceremony is performed using unglazed clay teapots and tiny teacups.
-The entire tea set has the appearance of miniatures, which enables the participants to sip tea slowly to fully enjoy the aroma and flavour of the tea.
+The entire tea set has the appearance of miniatures, which enables the participants to sip the tea slowly to fully enjoy the aroma and flavour of the tea.
 The same batch of tea leaves is steeped and re-steeped, allowing the participants to enjoy changing flavours with each brew.

 So why the bizarre Taiwanese name?

 According to one tradition, the Taiwanese called the ceremony “Old Man’s Tea” because, in the olden days, tea ceremonies were a lengthy process that required great skill, effort, time and patience.
 The demands of the tea ceremony mean that it is typically performed by the elderly and retirees, thus resulting in the association with older, more experienced folk.